 No. The BHP operates under what we call a "One-Teacher Concept."
 Students currently enrolled at the BHP are not permitted to study in other schools or acting classes – it tends to waste everyone's time, as the student may be receiving contradictory information from different classes.

-The BHP teaches on Orientation, Intermediate, Advanced and Master levels.
+The BHP teaches on Orientation, Intermediate, and Advanced levels.
 The Orientation class is for students who are just starting out, as well as those who have college-level training and even some theatre outside college.
 Intermediate is for those who come to us with some time in NYC or Los Angeles, more credits in both theatre and Film/TV, and decent training – or people who have fairly major achievements in other artistic areas.
 Advanced students are those for whom union membership is taken care of, agents/managers in place, and more significant work in theater and Film/TV.
-The Master Class is by personal invitation only.

 Indefinite.
-See the section on "Why Study?"
 We would not accept any applicants who are only interested in a fixed time period of less than six months, and our goal is that you will be finished looking for acting classes.

 No. There are no cameras as part of the training at BHP.
 We do record all the critiques on digital audio, and upload those recordings to a secure website so that students can listen and/or download their critiques on an ongoing basis, or the critiques of other scenes in your specific class.